 your founding group.

 Concluding, we approve the statement that any business needs design, including startups even at very early stages.
 The reason behind it is that design is not just about beautiful images, it is about the solution to your end-users problems.
 Studies agree with the fact that design has a direct influence on business success and main KPIs.
-With visually appealing interfaces, high-quality UX design will make your product the product people love to use and advice to their friends, the product which brings your company up.
+With an adequate website prototyping and testing f.e. on Figma, visually appealing interfaces, high-quality UX design will make your product the product people love to use and advice to their friends, the product which brings your company up.